fjames86/nefarious/README.md

 The Nefarious client has been used successfully with the [FreeNFS](http://sourceforge.net/projects/freenfs/) on Windows 8.1.

-The Nefarious server has been successfully mounted with [nekodrive](https://code.google.com/p/nekodrive/) and the NFS client that comes with Ubuntu Linux.
+The Nefarious server has been successfully mounted with [nekodrive](https://code.google.com/p/nekodrive/), the Linux NFS client, and the NFS client for Windows Server.

 The Nefarious server does not implement the "raw" filesystem interaction.
-Instead, it provides the interaction with the RPC layer and defines an API that users should implement.
+Instead, it provides the interaction with the RPC layer and defines an API that users should implement to provide the underlying functionality.
 This makes it easy to export arbitrary filesystems over NFS.

+Nefarious comes with a built-in provider which exports the host filesystem using the standard Common Lisp functions.

 ## 2. Client